Note: Data protection information for applicants can be found separately at www.hupfer.com/datenschutz-bewerber

 Information on the collection of personal data, contact details of the data controller

 Thank you for your interest and for visiting our website.
 We would like to inform you here about the use of your personal data when you use our website.
 In this context, personal data means all data with which you can be personally identified.

-We note that data transfer via the internet can have security flaws which cannot be prevented by the technical design of this website.
+Note that when data is transferred on the internet, there is always the risk of security flaws which cannot be prevented by the technical design of this website.
 Complete protection of personal data when using the internet is not possible.

 Data protection officer

 The controller has appointed a data protection officer for this website, who can be contacted as follows:

 This website uses SSL and TLS encryption for reasons of security and to protect the transmission of personal data and other confidential content (such as orders or enquiries to the controller).
 An encrypted connection is indicated by “https://” and the lock symbol in your browser line.

 Data transfer to third countries outside the EU

 We use various service providers who supply us with different technologies and products.
 Many of them use servers in third countries, i.e. countries outside the European Union or the European Economic Area, for which the EU Commission has issued what is known as an adequacy decision, confirming a level of data protection generally equivalent to that required under European law.